 In the first phase, investor confidence and prices are usually still pretty high.
 Despite this, investors will start to take profits away as they exit the market which can be caused by a number of different economic or political events.

 In the second phase, stock prices will begin to decline very quickly.
 This will trigger a major decline in trading activity as well as corporate earnings and consumer sentiment will begin to diminish quickly as panic selling sets in.
-This will result in market indices and securities attaining a new low in trading coupled by the continued decline of trading activity.

 Trading volume and stock prices do increase in phase three but at a slow rate.
 The reason for this is that speculators are gaining much of their lost confidence.
 As a result, trading activity is renewed thus jump starting the market.

 Despite the slight rising of stock prices in the third phase, they will begin to fall but at a slower rate.
 This is because investors will react to positive indicators.
 If the situation continues, the bear market will slowly bottom out and begin to turn around.